 This strategy is a more advanced strategy than most people in your league would probably use, but it is something to be aware of.
 To limit the chances of drafting a running back who is a bust in the early rounds, fantasy players will not draft a running back until the fifth, sixth or sometimes seventh round.
 If you a have several people in your league attempting this strategy, watch the wide receivers fly off the board.

-With only two games on tonight's schedule, this is the best way to build the perfect NBA FanDuel lineup for April 29.
+With six games on tonight's slate, here is how you can build the perfect NBA FanDuel lineup for November 24.
 Read More

 Josh McCown is back as the starting quarterback for the Cleveland Browns, and he's also back on the radar of fantasy football owners.
 Read More